zcaudate-archive/clojure.tmbundle/README.md

 ## Cake Integration

-This fork adds quite a few commands via [cake](http://github.com/ninjudd/cake) which makes the TextMate experience considerably more "Lispy".
+This fork adds quite a few commands via [Cake](http://github.com/ninjudd/cake) which makes the TextMate experience considerably more "Lispy".

-First you need to install cake.
+First you need to install Cake.

     sudo gem install cake

-If you already have cake installed make sure you have at least version 0.4.17.
+If you already have Cake installed make sure you have at least version 0.4.17.

 ## Tutorial